andrei-akopian/Image-to-ANSI-Converter/README.md

 `-charf --characterfile` enter filename.txt with characters to be used sorted light to dark.

 `-nbg --nobackground` creates an image with only the symbols colored.
-A custom background color can be entered eg: `-nbg=255;255;255`.
+A custom background color can be entered eg: `-nbg="255;255;255"` (if using palette, it has to be copatible with the palette monopattern).

 `-nfg --noforeground` creates an image without symbols, only background pixels